 By the time Harman Burney Burke wrote his Burke's Complete Cocktail and Tastybite Recipe Book in 1936 there were already so many cocktails that he decided his readers needed a listicle, asserting "The following 15 mixtures are the most popular conventional drinks in the Western World."
-Eighty plus years on, we have 4,933 cocktails on our database and we present our top 100 cocktails.
+86 years later, we have over 5,100 cocktails on Difford's Guide but what are our 100 most viewed?

 Ten Best Cocktails of 1934 by Frank Shay, Esquire 1934